thoughtbot/superglue/docs/recipes/server-side-rendering.md

   return ReactDOMServer.renderToString(
     <Application
       // baseUrl={origin}
-      // The global var BREEZY_INITIAL_PAGE_STATE is set by your erb
+      // The global var SUPERGLUE_INITIAL_PAGE_STATE is set by your erb
       // template, e.g., index.html.erb
       initialPage={initialState}
       // The initial path of the page, e.g., /foobar